useResponsiveClientValue

 }

-Note that browser viewport size can be resolved only during the client-side rendering.
-It means that if your product is using server-side rendering, it's recommended to use useResponsiveClientValue only for components rendered on the client.
+• Note that browser viewport size can be resolved only during client-side rendering.
+If your product uses server-side rendering, it's recommended to use useResponsiveClientValue only for components rendered on the client.

-During the server-side rendering the value is picked from the defaultViewport property of the Reshaped provider.
-It's using s viewport as a default fallback, but you can provide your own value for it or even add a user agent detection to make a prediction about the client viewport size.
+• During server-side rendering, the value is picked from the defaultViewport property of the Reshaped provider.
+It uses the s viewport as a default fallback, but you can provide your own value or even add user agent detection to predict the client viewport size.

 You can pass a generic to the useResponsiveClientValue call to define the expected type of the passed and resolved values.